What Do New Leaders Struggle with the Most?

 Taking the reins as a first-time leader can be both incredibly exciting and intimidating.
 Suddenly, you’re tasked with coaching, mentoring and leading employees — which can be rewarding — while juggling different opinions, personalities, and skills, as well as finding constructive responses to conflict — which can be challenging.
 And, if you were promoted from within a team, colleagues who yesterday were your peers — and even friends — now see you as “the boss”.

 Anyone who is newly stepping into a management position faces a steep learning curve.
-The struggle for new leaders is real and we’ve found that these are the challenges that they struggle with the most.
+The struggle for new leaders is real and we’ve found that these are the challenges that leaders struggle with the most.

 Managing Former Peers